BlakeRain/blakerain.com/content/blog/a-new-website-builder/index.md

 people who are happy to manage the risks, I can respect the developer's decision to focus on security.

-I've been wanted to start a new website renderer for a while now.
+I've been wanting to start a new website renderer for a while now.
 I've made a few aborted attempts at creating a new generator over the past year or so, and quickly run out of steam: a site generator needs to do quite a bit more than just transform Markdown into HTML.